varund722003/Camping-Grounds/README.md

 Data Associations - associating user data with the respective campgrounds and comments using reference method

-Heroku - cloud platform as a service used as a web application deployment model
+Render - cloud platform as a service used as a web application deployment model

 AWS - mongodb is hosted on amazon ec2 instance